kheller18/data-structures-algorithms/questions/React.md

       + The above code will update the document title which is considered to be a side-effect as it will not calculate the component output directly.
 That is why updating of document title has been placed in a callback and provided to useEffect().
       + Consider you don’t want to execute document title update each time on rendering of WelcomeGreetings component and you want it to be executed only when the name prop changes then you need to supply name as a dependency to `useEffect(callback, [name])`.

-5. Why do React Hooks make use of refs?
+19. Why do React Hooks make use of refs?
     + Earlier, refs were only limited to class components but now it can also be accessible in function components through the useRef Hook in React.
     + The refs are used for:
       + Managing focus, media playback, or text selection.
       + Integrating with DOM libraries by third-party.
       + Triggering the imperative animations.

-6. What are Custom Hooks?
+20. What are Custom Hooks?
-    + `Custom Hook` is a function in Javascript whose name begins with ‘use’ and which calls other hooks.
+    + `Custom Hook`: a function in Javascript whose name begins with ‘use’ and which calls other hooks.
 It is a part of React v16.8 hook update and permits you for reusing the stateful logic without any need for component hierarchy restructuring.
     + In almost all of the cases, custom hooks are considered to be sufficient for replacing render props and HoCs (Higher-Order components) and reducing the amount of nesting required.
 Custom Hooks will allow you for avoiding multiple layers of abstraction or wrapper hell that might come along with Render Props and HoCs.
     + The disadvantage of Custom Hooks is it cannot be used inside of the classes.

-7. Explain Strict Mode in React.
+21. Explain Strict Mode in React.
-    + `Strict Mode`: is a tool added in version 16.3 of React to highlight potential problems in an application.
+    + `Strict Mode`: a tool added in version 16.3 of React to highlight potential problems in an application.
 It performs additional checks on the application.
       ```
       function App() {
         return (